Smart-Onion-Project/smart-onion/README.md

 + Each backend service will be developed in Python 3.5.
 + Each frontend service will be developed in NodeJS.
 + Each such service will be responsible ONLY for its task as listed above.
++ Each service is defined as a GitHub project with issues